MaxDeBy/toolscript-docs/DisplayText.md

 - **#Purple:** Following text will be displayed in purple.
 - **#[TIME]:** Replace TIME with a number (no decimal places).
 The engine will wait that amount in miliseconds before continuing.
 - **#{SPEED}:** Sets the speed mode of the text.
 The value determines directly how long the delay between blips will be in miliseconds.
 - **#(VARIABLE):** Inserts the value of the specified variable at this position.
-If the variable doesn't exist, an empty string will be inserted.
+If the variable doesn't exist, the text "Undefined" will be printed.
+- **#\<SPACES\>:** Inserts the specified amount of spaces.
+A good compensation for the fact there is no way to automatically center text with AACT.

 In addition, there are 4 escape codes:
 - **\NL:** Inserts a New Line/Line Break